LuisHasenauer/LuisHasenauer.github.io/_teaching/2024-fall-teaching-1.md

 location: "Milwaukee, WI"
 ---

 I held three discussion sections of Math 208 with 30 students each in Fall 2024 and Sping 2025.
-The class covered the following content:

 Financial Mathematics
 ======